 We see many birds and critters right here at the campground from Orioles, Blue Jays, Goldfinches, Hawks, Eagles, deer, chipmunks,etc. At night you can hear the “peepers” in the spring along with the coyotes and the wolves.
 With so much wilderness and wetlands in the area it’s sure to provide for some wonderful wildlife/bird watching and nature photography!
 In 2007 a moose was spotted right in downtown Iron Mountain and in 2008 we had a black bear pass through the campground!

-Check out the Menominee Range Museums which consist of the Cornish Pump Museum, home of the largest steam engine in the USA and the Menominee Range Historical Museum, both located in Iron Mountain.
+Check out the Menominee Range Museums which consist of the Cornish Pump Museum, home of the largest steam engine in the USA, the World War II glider museum, and the Menominee Range Historical Museum, all located in Iron Mountain.
 In Norway you can explore the Jake Menghini Museum.
 There is a list of all museums in the U.P. and northern Wisconsin in the camp office.

 Pine Mountain Ski Jump – check out one of the highest wooden ski jumps in the world!